zenml-io/blog.zenml.io/_posts/2022-02-13-richify-your-cli.md

 [a code snippet? as an image?]

-We haven't fully committed to this yet in the ZenML CLI, but if you want all `rich`'s goodies in your
+We haven't fully committed to this yet in the ZenML CLI, but if you want all `rich`'s goodies in all of your CLI output, use the `rich` logging handler.
+Simply set [the `RichHandler`](https://rich.readthedocs.io/en/stable/logging.html) as (one of your) logging handlers when you're configuring your `logging` setup.

+In this way, you'll get access to everything that `rich` offers, except now it's in your logs.
+You probably want to be careful with this, especially if logs are in any sense mission-critical, since the console markup might cause issues when reviewing those logs at a later date.
+It's nevertheless a full-featured way of handling your logging output and if you don't already have a custom setup, this is probably worth checking out.

+***

-CTA: let us (and Will) know if you end up using these tips and the rich library to spruce up your CLI!
-Get the new ZenML 0.6.2 (or whatever) to use the latest richified CLI goodness.
+[Let us know](https://zenml.io/slack-invite/) if you end up using these tips and the `rich` library to spruce up your CLI!
+Get the latest version of ZenML to use all our latest richified CLI goodness.

 *Alex Strick van Linschoten is a Machine Learning Engineer at ZenML.*